jonteohr/CSMurder/README.md

 A CS:GO version of Mechanical Mind's GMOD Murder

 ## To-Do
-- Make murderer be able to see foot patterns from other players
+- Make murderer able to see footprints from bystanders
-- Make bystanders destroy windows by pressing E
+- Allow bystanders to destroy windows by pressing E

 ## Known issues
 - Bystanders very rarerly spawn without a decoy